Some of the links on this site are affiliate links.

 - Is this stock likely to grow or decline over time?

 While you should deliberate where you're putting your money, even a cursory search could save you from simply throwing away your investing cash.

 By doing the proper research, you can even find dividend stocks with higher dividend yields that are aggressive in a healthy way.

 4. Losing Your Patience

 Dividend investing is a long game.
-Especially when you're starting out, with limited funds, it may seem like you're not making any worthwhile return.
+Especially if you're starting out with limited funds, it may seem like you're not making any worthwhile return.